RCA Corporation: Phonographs and records

 The rapid rise of radio broadcasting during the early 1920s, which provided unlimited free entertainment in the home, had a detrimental effect on the American phonograph record industry.
-The Victor Talking Machine Company in Camden, New Jersey, was then the world's largest manufacturer of records and phonographs, including its popular showcase "Victrola" line.
+The Victor Talking Machine Company in Camden, New Jersey, was then the world's largest manufacturer of phonographs and records, including its popular line of "Victrola" console and tabletop phonographs.
 In January 1929, RCA purchased the Victor Talking Machine Company; this acquisition became known as the RCA Victor Division of the Radio Corporation of America, and included ownership of Victor's Japanese subsidiary, the Victor Company of Japan (JVC), formed in 1927 and controlling interest in The Gramophone Company Ltd. (later EMI Records) in England.

-RCA's acquisition of the Victor company included the rights to the iconic Nipper/"His Master's Voice" trademark across North America.
+RCA's acquisition of the Victor company included the rights to the iconic Nipper/"His Master's Voice" trademark across the Western Hemisphere.
 RCA Victor popularized combined radio receiver-phonographs, and also created RCA Photophone, a movie sound-on-film system that competed with William Fox's sound-on-film Movietone and Warner Bros.' sound-on-disc Vitaphone.
-Although early announcements of the merger between RCA and Victor stressed that the two firms were linking on equal terms to form a joint new company, RCA initially had little interest in the phonograph record business.
+Although early announcements of the merger between RCA and Victor stressed that the two firms were linking on equal terms to form a new company, RCA initially had little interest in the phonograph record business.
 RCA's management was interested essentially in Victor's superior sales capabilities through the record company's large network of authorized distributors and dealers, as well as the extensive, efficient manufacturing facilities in Camden, New Jersey.
 Immediately following the purchase of Victor, RCA began planning the manufacture of radio sets and components on Victor's Camden assembly lines, while gradually decreasing the production of Victrolas and records.